manasagopal23/manasagopal23.github.io/_pages/about.md

 ---

-I am a PhD candidate in Finance at the Stern School of Business, New York University.
-I will be available for interviews at the ASSA Meetings in San Diego, 2020.
+I am a PhD candidate in Finance at the Leonard N. Stern School of Business, New York University.
+I will be available for interviews at the ASSA Meetings in San Diego, January 2020.